 Read more broadly, this idea can be understood as the consequences of our actions are felt deeply by future generations.
 Therefore, if we create a culture of chaos and destruction, that culture will inevitably permeate through future generations.
 But if we create a culture of light and creativity, that too will have consequences that transcend far beyond our life times.
 So perhaps when children suffer as a result oftheir parents sins, the Torah is encouraging us to take seriously our responsibility to future generations.

-Matthew Anisfeld is the Marom Young Adults Worker.
+Matthew Anisfeld is a former Marom Young Adults Worker.